lmaccherone/documentdb-utils/README.md

 * Automatically handles 429 throttling responses by delaying the specified amount of time and retrying.

 * Automatically deals with early termination of stored procedures for exceeding resources.
 Just follow a simple pattern (memoization like that used in a reduce function) for writing your stored procedures.
-The state will be shipped back to the calling side and the stored procedure will be called again picking back up right where it left off. **Note as of 2015-05-03, it also deletes and recreates the stored procedure that violated the resource constraint as a work-around for [the bug?/expected behavior?](http://stackoverflow.com/questions/29978925/documentdb-stored-procedure-blocked) causing any such stored procedure to be black listed.**
+The state will be shipped back to the calling side and the stored procedure will be called again picking back up right where it left off. **Note as of 2015-05-03, it also deletes and recreates the stored procedure that violated the resource constraint as a work-around for [the bug?/expected behavior?](http://stackoverflow.com/questions/29978925/documentdb-stored-procedure-blocked) causing any such stored procedure to be black listed.
+It's designed to avoid ever getting this message `{"Errors":["The script with id 'xxx' is blocked for execution because it has violated its allowed resource limit several times."]}`**

 * Full traceability while executing by setting debug=true.